-RIO DE JANEIRO – It’s official: BMW Motorsport announced this Tuesday (26) its return to the World Endurance Championship and the 24 hours of Le Mans as a new manufacturer within the LMDh/Hypercar regulations adopted as a technological merger between WEC and IMSA.
-The Bavarians, who yesterday tested the prototype BMW M Hybrid V8 at the Autodromo Riccardo Paletti in Varano de Melegari, near the Italian city of Parma and served as a test track for Dallara, on whose platform the new car was assembled, confirmed their presence. the competition from here to two years – in 2023, they start IMSA.
+RIO DE JANEIRO – It’s official: BMW Motorsport announced this Tuesday (26) its return to the World Endurance Championship and the 24 Hours of Le Mans as a new manufacturer within the LMDh/Hypercar regulations adopted as a technological merger between WEC and IMSA.
+The Bavarians, who yesterday tested the prototype of the BMW M Hybrid V8 at the Autodromo Riccardo Paletti in Varano de Melegari, near the Italian city of Parma and served as a test track for Dallara, on which the new car was assembled on the podium, confirmed their presence. in the competition here until two years – in 2023, they start in IMSA.

-In this way, the A Mil Por Hora blog will present to you the wonderful situation that lies ahead for the world series and the United States from next year, as well as the change in the IMSA regulation, which changes the DPi to the LMDh platform – there, they. will be known as GTP.
-In WEC, all will be called Hypercar, regardless of build.
+In this way, the blog A Mil Por Hora will present to you the wonderful panorama that lies ahead for the world and the American series from next year, with the change in the regulation of IMSA, which changes the DPi to the LMDh platform – there, it is. will be known as GTP.
+In the WEC, everyone will be called a Hypercar, regardless of build.

 Follow the post.

 Engine: Acura (power plant not specified) + Bosch/Williams/XTrac hybrid systems

 Acura, read Honda, made the first kilometers of the new ‘toy’ in Magny-Cours, France, the country where Oreca maintains its base.
 The ARX-06C follows the same philosophy as the DPi model built on the basis of the 07 LMP2 model, a double champion with Penske and which is still fighting for the IMSA title this year, 2022.
 The brand will have the same team as the last two seasons. as customers. : Wayne Taylor Racing (WTR) and Meyer-Shank Racing (MSR).
 No Le Mans or constructor’s WEC – it will be two cars in IMSA.